hund030/TeamsFx_Wiki_review/Integrate-Azure-SQL-Database-with-your-Teams-app.md

       appSettings: [
         // other app settings...
         {
-          name: 'your_app_setting_name' // the name to reference your SQL connection string
+          name: 'sqlServerEndpoint'
+          value: sqlServer.properties.fullyQualifiedDomainName
+        }
+        {
+          name: 'sqlDatabaseName'
+          value: sqlDBName
+        }
+        {
+          name: 'sqlUserName'
+          value: administratorLogin // this is only used for demonstration purpose.
+DO NOT use admin credential to connect your SQL databases
+        }
+        {
+          name: 'sqlPassword'
-          value: 'Data Source=${sqlServer.properties.fullyQualifiedDomainName};Initial Catalog=${sqlDBName};User ID=${administratorLogin};Password=${administratorLoginPassword}' // sample connection string for C#, this is only used for demonstration purpose.
+          value: administratorLoginPassword // this is only used for demonstration purpose.
 DO NOT use admin credential to connect your SQL databases
         }
       ]
     // other site configs...